The best music production laptops you can buy in 2022

 If portability truly is your biggest concern, then the Surface Pro 8 is likely the best “laptop” you can find if you’re getting into music production.
 It’s a tablet, so it makes sense that it would be the most portable device on this list, but that doesn’t mean it’s not a capable PC.

 First off, the Surface Pro 8 is powered by up to an Intel Core i7-1185G7, which is a 15W processor with four cores, eight threads, and boost speeds up to 4.8GHz.
-This puts it more in the ballpark of the MacBook Air in terms of performance, which isn’t a bad thing, though it’s obviously not as powerful as the bigger laptops on this list.
+This isn’t the newest processor around anymore, but it’s still a great machine, though you may want to wait for the Surface Pro 9 if you want something more powerful.
 Still, it should handle some less demanding musical works without much of a problem.
 You can configure the Surface Pro 8 with up to 32GB of RAM and a 1TB SSD, so you’re not missing much on those fronts, and you’re bound to have a great experience.

 As for the display, the Surface Pro 8 has one of the sharpest and best you can find.
 It’s a 13-inch panel, and it comes in the 3:2 aspect ratio, just like other Surface PCs.
 That means you still get that tall screen, even with the relatively small size, so it still has s solid amount of space for your music production workspace.
 Plus, it’s super sharp with a resolution of 2880 x 1920, so it’s even better.
 Of course, it’s a tablet, so it supports touch and pen input, and as a bonus, the Surface Pro 8 also supports Dolby Vision and it’s one of the few non-gaming Windows PCs with a 120Hz refresh rate.